ntumitolab/intro-github-vscode/README.md

   - In GitHub Desktop
   - In VS Code
 - Make changes: add and commit
+  - In GitHub web UI
+  - In VS Code
 - Synchronize with GitHub: push and pull
 - View history
+- Non-linear history: branches and pull request